roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "This is not.
 When the world changed a shape, Nagisa... the one I wanted apologise to had passed away​.
 Physically, I mean."

 Well, even if  consciousness is immortal it doesn't make much sense.
-For, 'The gathered consciousness of humanity in a midst of creating a galaxy under remote universe,' was what Lydia proclaimed.
+For, "The gathered consciousness of humanity in a midst of creating a galaxy under remote universe," was what Lydia proclaimed.
 Hence, either way, I would never be able to meet Nagisa.

 "That is but an assumption."